-For residential curbside trash pick up, the City of Torrance uses 96-gallon black refuse containers, 64-gallon or 96-gallon gray recycling bins, and, in some test areas, 96-gallon "green waste" bins.
+For residential curbside trash pick up, the City of Torrance uses 64 or 96-gallon curbside containers for refuse (black), recycling (gray) and green waste recycling (green).
+Rates are tied to the size of the refuse container chosen.
 For residents who have alley pick up, there are 300-gallon trash bins placed in the alleys that are to be shared by two or three single-family residential households in the immediate area.
 The question is, what goes where?

-There are items that the City does not take in the residential refuse program.
+There are items that the City does not take in the residential collection program.
 The list consists of, but is not limited to:

 - Dirt, sod, large landscaping debris such as stumps or large limbs over 4" in diameter

 - Concrete, rock, sheet rock, wood/lumber, dry wall, scrap metal, bricks, or any debris from construction work

 - Hazardous materials such as batteries, oil, paint, electronics, and medical sharps

 For non-hazardous liquids such as cooking or vegetable oil, solidify the liquid by mixing it with an absorbent like kitty litter, Plaster of Paris, sawdust, or even newspapers.
 Once the liquid is in "solid" form, it can go in the regular trash.
 Do not pour down drains or sinks as this will damage pipes.